RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 An applicant for admission to the bar (or a lawyer in connection with a bar admission application or in connection with a disciplinary matter) shall not:

 * knowingly make a false statement of material fact;
-* fail to disclose a fact necessary to correct a misapprehension . . .
+* fail to disclose a fact necessary to correct a misapprehension &hellip;
 * except that this rule *does NOT require disclosure of information otherwise protected by Rule 1.6.*

 ### Model Rule 8.3